-SF11 shall ensure only authorized users will be permitted to enter Package Mode.
+- 184 SF11 shall ensure only authorized users will be permitted to enter Package Mode.
 This is provided by the Test Mode Entry conditions, and also the Package Mode Entry conditions.
-Both these conditions must be met to enter Package Mode.

-The conditions must be met in SF1 first, then whilst the TOE is still held in reset the PME conditions must be met.
-Failure to meet these conditions will prevent entry into Package Mode.

-It is not possible to enter Test Mode on a sawn wafer, only Package Mode can be entered.
-So this function is protected by Test Mode Entry and Package Mode Entry.

-The Strength of Function for the Package Mode Entry function is high.
+Both these conditions must be met to enter Package Mode. - 185 The conditions must be met in SF1 first, then whilst the TOE is still held in reset the PME conditions must be met.
+Failure to meet these conditions will prevent entry into Package Mode. - 186 Therefore to enter Package Mode the conditions for Test Mode Entry must be met, then further conditions relating to Package mode must be met.
+Failure to satisfy will prevent entry into Package Mode [PME] details the entry conditions. - 187 Package Mode can only be entered on sawn wafers, that is wafers that have met the SF3 conditions. - 188 The Strength of Function for the Package Mode Entry function is high.